Rod-Barbosa/momentumClone/README.md

-# Scrimba Frontend Career Path - (Game of Wat - Module 07)
+# Scrimba Frontend Career Path - (Game of War - Module 07)

 This is a solution to the [Scrimba Frontend Career Path - (Module07-APIs/Game of War)](https://scrimba.com/learn/frontend).